agaric/flat_comments/README.txt

 Suppose user replies via the reply link on comment 1:

-Without flatcomments:
+Without flat_comments:

  \- comment 1
     \- comment 3
  \- comment 2

-With flatcomments enabled and flat list display for the content type:
+With flat_comments enabled and flat list display for the content type:

  \- comment 1
  \- comment 2